Call 7 days a week for free advice

 From dance and musicals to ballet and comedy, there are lots of performances you will be able to enjoy so keep your eyes peeled to see what is coming up by looking at their what’s on page.

 There is an award-winning restaurant on-site called The Ovation and here you can enjoy pre-show dinners.
-Menus are seasonal and over the winter you can feast on south coast sea bass fillet, free-range chicken supreme and lots more.
+Menus are seasonal and over the winter, you can feast on South Coast sea bass fillet, free-range chicken supreme and lots more.

 The theatre has previously received the Beautiful South Access for All Gold Award in recognition of the effort put in to provide accessibility for all, within the confines of a 1928 building.
 They also offer an exceptional Access Membership Scheme for visitors that need to bring a companion.